Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Updated authentication system to prevent malformed token errors
 - ✓ Removed arrow button from Progress section and made "More" navigate to planner (January 24, 2025)
 - ✓ Removed "More" button from Progress section per user request (January 24, 2025)
+- ✓ Made AI chat widget visible on all pages (Dashboard, Planner, Gaming, Search, Notifications) (January 24, 2025)
+- ✓ Fixed navbar navigation to properly route to Profile page instead of Settings
+- ✓ Added ChatWidget component to all main pages with proper user context
+- ✓ Enhanced navigation consistency across all pages with Profile button functionality

 ## Security Considerations
 - Client/server separation implemented